Were You Arrested for DUI or DWI?

 - Vehicle Impoundment

-Planning Your DUI / DWI Defense
+Planning Your DUI / DWI / BWI Defense

 Our Texas DUI/DWI attorneys have successfully litigated legal challenges in trials in cases resulting in acquittals, reduced charges, dismissals, and favorable plea agreements.
 To preserve driving privileges, avoid jail time, keep a clean record and achieve the best possible outcome, call us today.
 Because legal challenges in these types of cases have strict deadlines, it is important to contact us today for a free case evaluation.
+You need to hire an experienced DWI attorney because a deferred adjudication will count toward a DWI offense.
+This also includes Boating While Intoxicated (BWI).

 In preparing the defense, our Houston DUI Attorney and Houston DWI Attorney will create a plan of defense that has the best chance of standing up in court.
 We have extensive experience in investigating the charges and raising issues particular to the case including: